wix/stylable/docs/guides/components-basics.md

     font-size: 1.2em;
     color: rgba(81, 12, 68, 1.0)
 }
-.root:clicked { /* places the state on the root of the component */
+.root:clicked { /* matches the state on the root of the component */
     box-shadow: 2px 2px 2px 1px darkslateblue;
 }
 ```